Priapos1004/IMP-utils/README.md

 **For the time stopping**

+- TIMESTOP_RAW_DATA_PATH: location for the csv file of the raw data

+- TIMESTOP_EVALUATION_DATA_PATH: location for the csv file of the evaluation data

 ```
 python IMP_utils_py/cli.py --mode=time-stop --gin_file=IMP_utils_py/config/config.gin
 ```

 **For evaluating the raw data**

+- TIMESTOP_RAW_DATA_PATH: location of the csv file for the raw data

+- TIMESTOP_EVALUATION_DATA_PATH: location for the csv file of the evaluation data

 ```
 python IMP_utils_py/cli.py --mode=eval-raw-data --gin_file=IMP_utils_py/config/config.gin
 ```

 **For creating a histogram with gaussian fit for the raw data**

+- TIMESTOP_RAW_DATA_PATH: location of the csv file for the data

+- TIMESTOP_HIST_PATH: location for the png of the histogram

+- TIMESTOP_HIST_COLUMN: column name from data to use for the histogram

+- TIMESTOP_HIST_CLASS_NUMBER: number of classes in the histogram

+- TIMESTOP_HIST_TITLE: title of histogram

+- TIMESTOP_HIST_XLABEL: x label of histogram

+- TIMESTOP_HIST_YLABEL: y label of histogram

+- TIMESTOP_HIST_NORMED_Y: y ticks normed (True or False)

 ```
 python IMP_utils_py/cli.py --mode=hist-gauss --gin_file=IMP_utils_py/config/config.gin